mertcancet/twitter-clone/README.md

 This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).

 ### Installation & Run
-You have to create firebase acount and write to configuration key to firebase.js folder.
+You have to create firebase acount and write configuration key to firebase.js folder.

 ```sh
  git clone https://github.com/mertcancet/twitter-clone.git